 The university annually prepares and maintains an Affirmative Action Plan for the recruitment, employment and promotion of women, minorities, and persons with disabilities.
 The Affirmative Action Plan details the university’s progress toward affirmative action goals and compliance with all relevant policies.
-Copies of the Affirmative Action Plan are available in the university library, the Chancellor’s Office, and the Office of Equity, Diversity and Inclusion and are available for distribution upon request.
-A summary of the most recent plan is available on the Office of Equity, Diversity and Inclusion website (http://www.uwrf.edu/equitydiversityinclusion/).
+Copies of the Affirmative Action Plan are available in the university library, the Chancellor’s Office, and the Office of Human Resources and are available for distribution upon request.
+A summary of the most recent plan is available on the Equity, Diversity and Inclusion website (http://www.uwrf.edu/equitydiversityinclusion/).
 The report also is submitted to the University of Wisconsin System.

 The University of Wisconsin-River Falls periodically examines all employment policies for discrimination and if discrimination is found takes remedial action to correct the problem.
 All management personnel share in the responsibility for monitoring all equal employment and affirmative action policies.
 Evaluation of management includes an assessment of performance effectiveness in assisting the university in achieving its employment goals.
-The Chief Diversity Officer serves as the Affirmative Action Officer and is responsible for monitoring the effectiveness of equal opportunity and, where necessary, the implementation of affirmative action programs.
+The Director of Human Resources serves as the Affirmative Action Officer and is responsible for monitoring the effectiveness of equal opportunity and, where necessary, the implementation of affirmative action programs.

 Harassment or other discriminatory conduct is verbal or physical conduct that explicitly demeans the age, ancestry, color, creed, disability, ethnicity, gender identity or expression, national origin, race, religion, sex or sexual orientation of an individual and which (1) hinders access to employment; (2) interferes with an individual’s work performance; or (3) creates an intimidating, hostile, offensive, or demeaning work environment.
 Harassment by supervisors and/or co-workers on the basis of race, gender, sexual orientation, or other discriminatory bases are unlawful employment practices prohibited by state statutes, the Office of State Employment Relations, and UW-River Falls and will not be tolerated.
 (It is important to note that some acts may be deemed offensive and objectionable by an individual or group but may not be harassing or discriminatory as defined by law.
 Harassing and discriminatory conduct will be determined on a case-by-case basis in accordance with federal and state laws and institutional guidelines.)

 The University of Wisconsin-River Falls has a complaint procedure to assist staff, students, and faculty.
 Persons seeking to file a complaint of harassment or discrimination should first bring the situation to the attention of their immediate supervisor.
-However, the employee may bypass their immediate supervisor and directly contact the Chief Diversity Officer (201 North Hall; 715-425-3833) who can help answer questions, listen to complaints, advise on procedures, conduct an investigation, and recommend appropriate action.
+However, the employee may bypass their immediate supervisor and directly contact the Director of Human Resources (216/218 North Hall; 715-425-3518) who can help answer questions, listen to complaints, advise on procedures, conduct an investigation, and recommend appropriate action.
 Situations are handled in the most confidential manner possible consistent with UW-River Falls, UW System, and state policies and regulations.